 TfS is committed to transparency and stakeholder engagement.

-Currently, the guidelines are working documents.
-Chem-X invites public feedback to ensure the inclusion of a wide range of perspectives.
+Currently, the guidelines are at their version 1.0.
+The Chem-X consortium and TfS are currently working on the guidelines to have additional metrics and details.
+We invite public feedback to ensure the inclusion of a wide range of perspectives.
 The broad consent collected will support future adaptations, maximising value for all stakeholders.
+To submit your feedback, use this e-mail: info@chem-x.de